Access keys | Skip to primary navigation | Skip to secondary navigation | Skip to content | Skip to footer |

 1. candidates who have finished the year 12 year of schooling and have obtained a

-• Senior statement or Statement of results; and/or
+• Senior statement or Statement of Results;

 • Queensland Certificate of Education (QCE).